Skip to main content

 message: Hi there!

-Service targets
+Service action targets

-If you want to fire a service call for an entity ID (for example, to turn on a light), you can do so in three different ways.
+If you want to fire a service action call for an entity ID (for example, to turn on a light), you can do so in three different ways.

-Service targets is the most modern way and allows one to target a service call for an entity, device or area.
+Service action targets is the most modern way and allows one to target a service action call for an entity, device or area.
 Therefore, the target is the most flexible of the options available and is the one that should be used.

 # Good

-- service: light.turn_on
+- action: light.turn_on

 target: